August 3, 2022

 - Make sure your thermostat has power (smart models)

-- Check that it’s switched to cooling mode
+- Confirm that it’s currently on cooling mode

-- Ensure your preferred temperature is below the current room temperature
+- Ensure your desired temperature is below the current room temperature

 2. Dirty Air Filter